gheorghina/gheorghina.github.io/_posts/2024-01-16-thoughts-on-togaf-cert.markdown

 *"Study hard what interests you the most in the most undisciplined, irreverent and original manner possible." - Richard Feynman*

-With the above long intro, I will try to bring you back and tackle the following points:
+With this backdrop, let's refocus and delve into the following points:

 1. Stereotypes and Preconceptions
 2. What's in it for me?
 What can be in it for you?